ArnaudHalvick/sql-playground/components/ui/overlays/docs/hover-card.md

 # Hover Card

 A hover card component that displays rich content when hovering over an element.
-Built on top of Radix UI's Hover Card primitive with custom styling and smooth animations.
+Built on Radix UI's Hover Card primitive.

 ## Features

-- Hover activation with delay
+- Hover activation with customizable delay
-- Rich content display
+- Rich content display and customizable positioning
-- Customizable positioning
-- Smooth animations
+- Smooth animations and portal rendering
-- Portal rendering
-- Accessible by default
+- Accessible by default with touch device support
-- Touch device support

 ## Installation